 How To Fix WSUS Application Pool Keeps Stopping

-Jason Barrett Jason Barrett | | ConfigMgr
+Jason Barrett Jason Barrett | | Software Updates

-Today I was investigating an issue with SCCM not downloading the latest windows updates.
 The first thing I checked was the WSUS Update Services console, When I opened the console I got the below error

 I opened Internet Information Services (IIS) on the server where WSUS is installed and I could see under ServerName \ Application Pools the WsusPool was in stopped status.
 I started the WsusPool application pool and I could open WSUS again.

 After a few hours I tried to access WSUS again and the error came back.
 I checked the WsusPool and it had stopped again.
 I restarted a few times and I noticed the WsusPool application pool keeps stopping.
+I rebooted the server hoping that would resolve the issue, But it did not.
+I also ran

+How To Fix WSUS Application Pool Keeps Stopping